jimmoua/coms2223/pdp-11.md

 ### Index Deferred Mode

 Consider `ADD @1000(R2),R1`, which translates to:
-+ Take the address of R2 and add 1000 to it.
++ Take the contents of R2 and add 1000 to it.
 Use that value as the address operand.
 + Grab that contents at the address operand (which we got from above) and add its contents to R1.